Action vs. Information:

 As a writer, I’ve intentionally separated the frenetic action sequence (a fictive inhalation) from the more serene informational (a fictive exhalation) sequence.
 (Refer again to Rule #8: Keep your characters moving.
 Push them toward drama—inhale—or pull them away again—exhale.)

-Can action and information co-exist in a scene?
+So…can action and information co-exist in a scene?
 How separate is separate?
 Certainly, these two attributes can occasionally brush together…but brush lightly.
-Consider, for instance:
+Referring back to brothers Miles and Ian, consider, for instance:

 Acrid smoke drifts across the now silent valley.
-Niles suddenly draws his pistol and aims at his brother—but then shoots a Cossack who’s crept up behind Ian, ready to pounce with a gleaming scimitar.
+As Ian reveals his love for the lovely Desiree, Niles suddenly draws his pistol and aims at his brother—but then shoots a Cossack who’s crept up behind Ian, ready to pounce with a gleaming scimitar.
 Ian turns, stares for a moment and returns to his comments, his thoughts once again focused on Desiree.

 So, yes—a bit of cross-pollinating is perfectly legit; tidbits of action amidst an informative scene is fine.
 And, yes, one can intermingle snippets of information amid the action—but avoid attempting to force mass quantities of action and information into the same scene.
 Because the last thing a reader expects, midway through an exhilarating cavalry charge, is a flashback or a history lesson or a love sonnet.
-For instance, here’s a taboo:
+For instance, the following scenario would be considered taboo:

 …..“Now?”
 Niles shouted incredulously over the roaring wind.